HallLabs/tracy_matdb/docs/fitting.rst

 Potential Fitting API
 =====================

-At the moment, `matdb` only supports fitting using GAP.
+At the moment, `matdb` only supports fitting using GAP and MTP.
 However, other fitting routines may be added later.

 .. toctree::
    :maxdepth: 1

    fitting/gap.rst
+   fitting/mtp.rst